eskoONE/League-Overlay/README.md

 ------------------------------------------------------------------------------------------------------------------

-the images from the maps are from [fandom wiki] (https://among-us-wiki.fandom.com/wiki/Category:Maps) and are distributed under [CC-BY-SA] (https://creativecommons.org/licenses/by-sa/3.0/)
+the images for the maps are from [fandom wiki] (https://among-us-wiki.fandom.com/wiki/Category:Maps) and are distributed under [CC-BY-SA] (https://creativecommons.org/licenses/by-sa/3.0/)